Lisandrogq/DDS-Grupo11/anual/docs/markdown/Developers/Deployment.md

 - `https://<domain_name>`: you should see the fridge bridge client
 - `https://<domain_name>/docs`: you should see the fridge bridge documentation

+If anything goes wrong, you can re-run the target or only the ones that failed.

 ## Update your host